Why You Should Dive in Koh Tao, Thailand

 At night the more elusive creatures roam the waters, such as the naturally shy blue-spotted stingray, which emerges from the sand to stalk its prey.
 These predatory creatures are skittish, and divers that experience a chance encounter with these beauties are incredibly lucky – they are an amazing sight to behold.

 If you’re feeling brave, sit on the ocean floor, turn off your torchlight and shake your arms to cause movement.
 Your reward, if you’re lucky, phosphorescence.
 Unbelievable beauty.
 Sparkling bright lilacs and fluorescent blues and pinks flicker before your eyes, lighting up the pitch-black waters like a magical display of stars.
 It’s totally captivating, and it’s likely that you will leave the waters hooked on scuba diving!
 This otherworldly experience is the perfect reward to finishing your open water dive course, and I highly recommend it.
 For me, it was my most magical and memorable life memory.

-Chat to a Flight Centre Travel Expert about arranging your diving experiences in Thailand.
+Chat to a Flight Centre Travel Consultant about arranging your diving experiences in Thailand.